themarios/symfony-docs-pl/book/templating.rst

 .. note::

-   The available "engines" can be configured and even new engines added.
-   See :ref:`Templating Configuration<template-configuration>` for more details.
    Można konfigurować dostępne "silniki" a nawet dodawać nowe.
 W celu uzyskania więcej informacji proszę przeczytać rozdział :ref:`Konfiguracja szablonowania<template-configuration>`.